4paradigm/OpenMLDB/docs/en/data_import.md

 ## Bulk Load

 `bulk load` can be used for large-scale data importing, and it's fast.
-But be careful, you have to make sure the target table emptly before the data is loaded, and don't do some read or write operation during data importing.
+But be careful, you have to make sure the target table empty before the data is loaded, and don't do some read or write operation during data importing.

 ### Bulk Load Process